Download the 2014 Emerging Filmmaker Grant Application.

 MFVA has helped fund over 40 projects in its twelve years as an organization.
 We hope to be able to help you make your film a reality too.

-Funds available: The MFVA board of directors will offer a maximum of $2,500 for each project and $500 for each student project.
+Funds available: The MFVA board of directors will offer a maximum of $2,500 for each project.
 Projects requiring less than $2,500 will also be considered.
-Grants will be awarded no later than September 15, 2013.
+Grants will be awarded no later than August 15th, 2014.

 Overall purpose: To help develop emerging Mississippi film and video artists as the next generation of Mississippi’s legacy of storytelling.

-Project deadline: All funded projects must be completed by September 15, 2014.
-The filmmaker must send three DVD copies of the completed project by the deadline to MFVA to be showcased in a public screening.
+Project deadline: All funded projects must be completed by August 15, 2015.
+The filmmaker must send three DVD copies of the completed project by the deadline to MFVA.

 Contact and mailing address: